Tag Archives: the death of Allen Toussaint

 Allen at 1600 Pennsylvania Ave, getting to know President Obama

 That night we laughed and got to know each other.
-In fact, after recognizing my voice from years on local television, he asked me to, “Do a few of those ‘Tonight on Fox Night at the Movies’ promos for my lady, would you, Mike?”
+In fact, after recognizing my voice from years on local television, he asked me, “Mike, would you do a few of those ‘Tonight on Fox Night at the Movies’ promos for my lady?”
 Laughingly, I agreed.
 And did.

-November 10th in 2015, across the ocean in Madrid, doing what he loved, and at the age of 77, Allen suffered a heart attack, and proceeded to drop his body… and move on.
+November 10th in 2015 at the age of 77, across the ocean in Madrid, while performing and doing what he loved, Allen suffered a heart attack and proceeded to drop his body… and move on.

 As he left us with musical memory after memory after memory.
 Is it even possible to pick a favorite?
 From “Mother in Law” to “Southern Nights”, “Working in a Coal Mine” to “Lady Marmalade”, and these are but some of the radio ‘hits’.
 They just go on and on and on….